inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 where it is acceptable for use by the impact function.
 In particular it should be noted that:

-* Remote datasets will be copied locally before processing.
+* Remote datasets will be copied locally before processing
-* All datasets will be clipped to the intersection of the **hazard** layer, the **exposure** layer and the current view extents.
+* All datasets will be clipped to the intersection of the **hazard** layer, the **exposure** layer and the current view extents
-* All clipped datasets will be converted (reprojected) to Geographic (EPSG:4326) coordinate reference system before analysis.
+* All clipped datasets will be converted (reprojected) to Geographic (EPSG:4326) coordinate reference system before analysis

 .. _analysis_parameters:

-Setting Analysis Parameters
+Setting analysis parameters
 ---------------------------

-Depending on what Impact Function you have chosen you have different options to adjust the parameters of the your question you are asking.
-Some Impact Functions have more configurable Options and some have less.
-Always depending on the Impact Function itself and the question you are going to ask.
+Depending on the impact function you choose there will be different options to adjust the parameters of the the question you are asking.
+Some impact functions have more configurable options and some have less.
+This depends on the impact function itself and the question you are asking.

-To open the Impact Function Configuration Dialog you need to click on the :guilabel:`...` Button next to the :guilabel:`Might` paragraph in the
+To open the impact function configuration dialog click on the :guilabel:`...` Button next to the :guilabel:`Might` combo box.
-|project_name| dock.

 .. figure:: /static/user-docs/imp_func_conf1.*
    :scale: 75 %
    :align: center
    :alt: Impact Function Configurator

-   Open the Impact Function Configurator
+   *Open the impact function configurator*

-You might have up to 3 tabs visible.
+There will be up to three tabs available:

- * :guilabel:`Options`: Depending in the Impact function you selected, you can influence the result of your question here (the Impact Function) by setting different initial values which are presented depending on the function you choose (Some Impact functions might now be able to be influenced).
+ * :guilabel:`Options`: Depending in the impact function you select, you can influence the result of your question here (the impact function) by setting different initial values which are presented depending on the function you choose (not all impact functions may be customised).
- * :guilabel:`Postprocessors`: Takes the results from the impact function and calculates derivative indicators, for example if you have an affected population total, the Gender postprocessor will calculate gender specific indicators such as additional nutritional requirements for pregnant women
+ * :guilabel:`Postprocessors`: This takes the results from the impact function and calculates derivative indicators.
+For example, if you have an affected population total, the gender postprocessor will calculate gender specific indicators such as additional nutritional requirements for pregnant women.
- * :guilabel:`Minimum Needs`: If it is something that effects for eg people it works out the minimum needs of the people affected by the impact scenario.
+ * :guilabel:`Minimum Needs`: If the impact function calculates effects on people, this calculates the minimum needs of the people affected by the impact scenario.
-   To use that function you should have the necessary data available and calculate this by using the :ref:`minimum_needs`.
+   To use this you should have the necessary data available and calculate this by using the :ref:`minimum_needs`.

 .. figure:: /static/user-docs/imp_func_conf2.*